The best water sprinkler? It has a strong and constant spray, it oscillates from side to side with a high spray, and it stays on all summer long.

 This powerful and sturdy Gilmour Circular Sprinkler isn’t a good fit for smaller yards, but it will blast larger ones with lots of water and is fully adjustable for the size of your lawn.

-If you don’t want to hassle with piping and just want an impulse sprinkler that’s effective and easy to hook up, the Groom+Style review team recommends this one.
+If you don’t want to hassle with piping and just want an impulse sprinkler that’s effective and easy to hook up, the Your House Garden review team recommends this one.

 More details on the Gilmour Heavy-Duty Adjustable Circular Sprinkler:

 3. Irrigator Pro 525054 Whisper Quiet On Sled Base

 Don’t let the plastic casing of this inexpensive rotating sprinkler fool you.
 The gear-driven head is reliable, the sprinkler is almost silent when operating, and the spray is well-controlled.
 There are also weights in the base that keep the entire unit in place.
 Because the Irrigator Pro shoots the water out horizontally there are no huge sprays for kids to run through, but there’s very little water blown around by the wind – and the watering is unusually consistent over the covered area.

 That area is selectable, too, from a 30° wedge to a full circle, with a range of 30-40 feet.
 That makes this sprinkler ideal for those who have a small or irregularly-shaped area to water since you can set the head by adjusting three sliders that control angle and distance.
 And the baffle deflector also means the Irrigator Pro behaves itself well, watering where you want it to without washing your home’s siding or tearing up your flowers.

 As long as you have good water pressure, you can get powerful streams from this model while directing them exactly where they should go.